ParkvilleData/MetaGenePipe/paper.md

 ## Assembly sub-workflow

 The Assembly sub-workflow makes use of two genomic assemblers, IDBA and Megahit.
-IDBA is known for being able to assemble genomic samples with uneven sequencing length (https://academic.oup.com/bioinformatics/article/28/11/1420/266973) and “Megahit is a de novo assembler for assembling large and complex metagenomics samples in a time- and cost – efficient manner” (https://academic.oup.com/bioinformatics/article/31/10/1674/177884).
+IDBA is known for being able to assemble genomic samples with uneven sequencing length [@10.1093/bioinformatics/bts174] and “Megahit is a de novo assembler for assembling large and complex metagenomics samples in a time- and cost – efficient manner” [@10.1093/bioinformatics/btv033].

-Figure 1

 ## Gene Prediction sub-workflow

-The gene prediction sub-workflow uses prodigal for “prokaryotic gene recognition and translation initiation site identification” (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-11-119).
+The gene prediction sub-workflow uses prodigal for “prokaryotic gene recognition and translation initiation site identification” [@Hyatt2010-zh].
 Three types of output files are produced, genbank (.gbk), nucleotide (.fna) and protein (.fna) which are used in the gene alignment portion of the workflow.

-The predicted gene coding sequences are then aligned to the swissprot database with the diamond aligner and to KoalaFam HMM profiles (https://www.genome.jp/tools/kofamkoala/).
-Custom Python scripts are then used to extract the output of the alignments and match genes to functional hierarchies using the KEGG Brite Database (https://www.genome.jp/kegg/brite.html).
+The predicted gene coding sequences are then aligned to the swissprot database with the diamond aligner and to KoalaFam HMM profiles [@pmid31742321].
+Custom Python scripts are then used to extract the output of the alignments and match genes to functional hierarchies using the [KEGG Brite Database](https://www.genome.jp/kegg/brite.html) [@pmid10592173; @pmid31441146; @pmid33125081].

 ## Read Mapping and Blast